 Governor Impact Statement

-At Watford Field School Infant and Nursery, the Co-Headteachers and the Governing Board work closely to deliver our unified shared ethos of nurturing all to aspire to achieve.
+At Watford Field School Infant and Nursery, the Headteacher and the Governing Board work closely to deliver our unified shared ethos of Being Kind, Confident Minds, Ready for Lifelong Learning.

-Set out below in summary are a number of activities the Governing Body carried out over the school year 2019-20:
+Set out below is a summary of several activities the Governing Body carried out over the school year 2022-2023:

 - Regularly reviewed progress and attainment data (across Key stages, classes, pupil premium, those receiving Free School Meals, category of need and gender) within the school and in partnership with the leadership team.
 Through scrutiny and benchmarking of the data we help ensure all pupils have every opportunity to improve their outcomes.

-- Strategically planned a balanced school budget for the 2019/20 financial year, monitoring this throughout the year.
-This year one of the major spending decisions that the Governing Body approved was the purchase of a suite of new whiteboards to support learning in all classrooms, as well as new reading books.
+- Strategically planned a balanced school budget for the 2022/23 financial year, monitoring this throughout the year.
+This year the major spending decisions that the Governing Body approved was to purchase security gates and to improve the Nursery outdoor learning environment.

 - Continue to improve the rigorous safeguarding and wellbeing provision within the school.
-This has included agreement to continue funding activities which support whole-person development such as Relax Kids, Drama Therapist and lunchtime sports tuition.
+This has included agreement to continue funding activities which support whole-person development such as Relax Kids, Drama Therapist and Sports coaches.
 Methods to further support the wellbeing of staff have been implemented.

 - Developed the skills of the Governing Body through attending various training sessions and successfully recruiting new Governors to fill skill gaps.